Workshop Program

 We encourage you to study these class descriptions to help you find the class that is best for you.
 However, if at any time you feel your selected class does not meet your needs, you are welcome to switch to any other class.

-Dance: The HFAA does not set any gender limitations or experience prerequisites for our dance classes.
-All are welcome.
+Dance: The HFAA does not set any gender limitations or experience prerequisites for our dance classes; all are welcome.
 Instruction is tailored to both beginning and experienced dancers.
 Morning classes focus on the featured dance tradition.
 In the afternoon, instruction in the featured tradition continues, and we may also offer lectures on other hardingfele-related dance traditions, question-and-answer sessions, and an opportunity to view and discuss Norwegian dance videos.
 Dancing in classes and at parties is to live hardingfele music.

 And more . . .

-Festive Saturday evening includes a traditional Norwegian dinner (many choose to wear bunad—traditional dress), a parade of all fiddlers and a concert featuring our workshop staff.
+Festive Saturday evening includes a traditional Norwegian dinner (many choose to wear bunad—traditional dress), a parade of all fiddlers, and a concert featuring our workshop staff.
 The general public may purchase tickets for the concert at the door.
 Those not already participating in the workshop who wish to attend the dinner must make reservations in advance using the workshop registration form.